igrega348/neural_xray/docs/index.md

 #### ML Results
 Trained models to fit the four simple objects.
 Depending on the degree of complexity of the object, different numbers of projections are needed for a satisfactory reconstruction.
+There is an effect of perspective.
+Since mutual information between two views goes down as cone angle increases.

 ### March 2024
 #### Simple tests with synthetic data